dtcenter/METdataio/docs/Users_Guide/reformat_stat_data.rst

             .. literalinclude:: ./figure/point_stat_RRFS_GEFS_GF.SPP.SPPT_prob_ADPSFC_NDAS_000000L_20220506_000000V.stat

-         - In this example:
+         - In the unformatted example:

              - each row represents unique data (tidy data)
              - the number of columns is different for each row, due to each row representing a different linetype (e.g. PCT, PSTD, PJC, PRC)
              - numerous columns are unlabelled

-         .. dropdown:: Reformatted example (truncated):
+         .. dropdown:: Reformatted Example (truncated):

                        .. literalinclude:: ./figure/roc_pct.data

-         -  In this example:
+         -  In the reformatted example:

                           - all columns are now labelled and only PCT linetype data is present (as requested in the configuration file)